onosejoor/zendo/server/README.md

 ## ✍️ Author

-Hi, I'm Onos, and I built the Zendo Task Management Backend!
+Hi, I'm Onos Ejoor, and I built the Zendo Task Management Backend!
 I'm passionate about crafting robust and scalable software solutions.

 Feel free to connect with me: